Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 ```
 There is the stake address build Cardano-CLI command for this.

-- It take the magic
+- It take the testnet magic
 - The location of the script file
 - The name of the out file.